Kiwanis Club History

 The Kiwanis Club of Ann Arbor Voucher Program is a program whereby social workers can bring clients to the Kiwanis Activities Center to shop for needed items at the Kiwanis Thrift Sale at no cost.
 This program started in 2000.
 In addition, our Kiwanis Thrift sale makes periodic gifts each year of merchandize directly to service agencies to support families.

 The Kiwanis club of Ann Arbor began raising money through an annual rummage thrift sale in 1927.
 Sales were held mostly at the National Guard Armory several times each year until 1968.
 We bought a building in 1966 located at 200 S. First Street, at the corner of First and Washington Streets, for club activities and the Kiwanis Thrift Sale.
 In 1990 the Kiwanis Thrift Sale started weekly hours on Saturdays 9 to noon.
 Starting in 2000, we were provided temporary use of two different warehouses to support the growing Kiwanis Thrift Sale.
 After 50 years our Kiwanis Thrift Sale needed a larger building and purchased the current building on Staebler Road in 2014.
 In 2017 the Kiwanis downtown Ann Arbor building was sold and all Kiwanis Club of Ann Arbor activities and its weekly Kiwanis Thrift Sale moved to its current much larger location at 100 N. Staebler Road at the corner of W. Jackson Road, Ann Arbor.
-Prior to the COVID 19 pandemic in 2020 our Sale was opened on both Friday and Saturday mornings, The Kiwanis Thrift Sale opened Saturdays only from September 19 through November 14, 2020.
-HOWEVER, effective November 21, 2020, The Kiwanis Thrift Sale is temporarily closed on all Saturdays from November 21, 2020 through January 31, 2021, due to an abundance of caution and concern due to COVID 19.
-The safety of our volunteers, members, staff, and customers is important to us.
+Prior to the COVID-19 pandemic in 2020 our Sale was opened on both Friday and Saturday mornings, The Kiwanis Thrift Sale opened Saturdays only from September 19 through November 14, 2020.
+However on November 21, 2020, the Kiwanis Thrift Sale again temporary closed due to an abundance of caution and concern due to COVID-19.
+The Kiwanis Thrift Sale reopened on Saturdays only as of April 3, 2021 from 9am to 1pm.
+The safety of our volunteers, members, staff, and customers continues to be important to us.
 Thank you for your understanding and on-going support throughout the years.

 Warm The Children Program.